 Most tools claim platform-wide support, but the experience varies.
 Several of them added an external AI bot to the meeting, which felt intrusive.
 JotMe, on the other hand, began translating quietly as soon as our Zoom meeting started.

-The top AI live translation tools in 2025 are: JotMe, Wordly, Interprefy, Maestra AI, Kudo, Talo, and DeepL Voice.
+The top AI live translation tools in 2026 are: JotMe, Wordly, Interprefy, Maestra AI, Kudo, Talo, DeepL Voice, and Boostlingo.
 Each offers something unique: from live Zoom translations to multilingual captioning at global webinars.

 Here’s a breakdown of how each one performed, what we liked, and where they work best.